 Bake at 200c (390f) for about 20 minutes, tossing halfway through.

 Served with warmed tortillas, pico de gallo, avocado slices or guacamole.
+Turn this recipe into Chicken Fajita Bowls using Mexican Rice and extra toppings.

 I like my tortillas a bit charred, so I just warm them up over the stovetop until they start charring.
 Use tongs to flip them but be careful not to burn your hands.